-I am an urban, economic, and cultural sociologist who studies housing and the politics of urban development.
+I am an urban-economic geographer and sociologist who studies city governance, housing, and development.
 Across my research projects, I look at how the dynamics of capitalism play out on the ground through political struggles over the built environment, the meanings and ideas of social actors, and the histories and institutions of cities.
 In addition to my focus on urban politics, I conduct research on gentrification and the relationship between consumption and inequality.
-I am also interested in and have published in the area of social theory.
+I also have an interest in social theory.

 You can contact me at firstname.lastname@example.org